 Moosend provides a web analysis service that collects data from websites and makes this data available to users.
 You can record the actions your users perform on your website and connect those with campaigns for the ultimate personalization experience.
-Tracking also allows you to set up automations and engage with your subscribers through workflows that are triggered by your site visitors, such as adding an item in their shopping carts, or subscribing to your email list.
+Tracking also allows you to set up automations and engage with your subscribers through workflows that are triggered by your site visitors, such as adding an item to their shopping carts, or subscribing to your email list.

 A. Website tracking

 The Moosend web analysis service collects data and makes this data available for reporting, segmentation, and automation.
 Direct access to the data is only provided through the use of our platform.
 The data may be used in anonymized and aggregated form from Moosend for reporting purposes.